 The affect heuristic or why we don’t fear what we love

-A visitor to Australia would wonder why so many people deliberately choose to live in the bush, knowing that fires regularly reduce the landscape to ashes?
+Our visitor to Australia might firstly wonder why so many people deliberately choose to live in the bush, knowing that fires regularly reduce the landscape to ashes?
 The answer lies in the affect heuristic, that is humans conflate perceived benefits with their perception of risk (Finucane 2000).
 To put it simply we’re hard wired emotionally to discount the risks of those things about which we have a positive emotional response.
 Things are either good-no risk or bad-high risk.
-So because we love our home amongst the gum trees (1), we ignore the danger that that it poses to us.
+So because we love our home amongst the gum trees, we ignore the danger that that it poses to us.
 As a happy coincidence this also allows us to avoid a hard discussion of the costs and benefits of ‘tree change’, lifestyles.
 After all if it’s good, there can’t be a down side surely?

-When we deal with unfamiliar stressful scenarios or the situation changes rapidly we also tend to rely on affect to a greater degree.
-Thus it’s unreasonable of us to assume that people can and will make a decision, such as stay or go, ahead of time and stick to it in the face of a strong emotional affect.
+Affect also governs our behaviour dealing with stressful and imminently dangerous situations, where we also rely on affect to a much greater extent.
+Our visitor reading through the various royal commissions might wonder then why it seems to be an article of bureaucratic faith that people will rationally make such a decision such as to stay or go, ahead of time and then stick to it in the face of such a primal emotional effect?

 “I am certain that events occurred very suddenly and very dramatically when the wind changed on the night in question.
 Daylight almost instantly turned into total blackness and burning bark and leaves showered every person and animal not undercover.
 People who had been hosing their homes or clearing gutters in case the fire did threaten them suddenly felt compelled to flee.
 Concern which had existed in the minds of many people for some time suddenly turned to extreme urgency.”